DEVELOPING AN INTERIOR DESIGN TEAM AND HOW TO CREATE A SUCCESS OF IT

 INTERIOR DESIGN MANAGEMENT SOFTWARES (review)

-Here are a few ones very niche and specific to the interior design firms that we found out that worked for our workflow.
+Here are a few very niche and specific to interior design firms that we found out worked for our workflow.
 Bare in mind that this is not a comprehensive list, but pure from our standpoint and experience.

 Pros: Very powerful cloud version and compact stand-alone.
 It has a chat-based client portal.